confluentinc/cp-docker-images/docs/operations/clustered-deployment.rst

     [2016-07-24 07:29:20,286] INFO [Controller-1001-to-broker-1003-send-thread], Starting  (kafka.controller.RequestSendThread)
     [2016-07-24 07:29:20,287] INFO [Controller-1001-to-broker-1003-send-thread], Controller 1001 connected to localhost:49092 (id: 1003 rack: null) for sending state change requests (kafka.controller.RequestSendThread)

-3. Test that the broker is working fine
+4. Test that the broker is working as expected.

   Now that the brokers are up, we'll test that they're working as expected by creating a topic.